Ryan Sessegnon: Return to Fulham

 Sessegnon re-joined Fulham on 26 July 2024 on a free transfer, signing a two-year contract with the option of an additional year.
-On 16 March 2025, he scored in a 2–0 home victory against his former team, Tottenham Hotspur.
+On 27 August, he made his first appearance since rejoining Fulham in a 2–0 win over Birmingham City in the second round of the EFL Cup.

+After making only four substitute appearances in the Premier League, Sessegnon made his first league start in an away match against Wolverhampton Wanderers on 25 February 2025.
+He scored his first goal of the season 58 seconds into the match, with Fulham going on to win 2–1.
+On 16 March 2025, he scored the second goal of 2–0 home victory against Tottenham Hotspur, 57 seconds after replacing Willian as a substitute.
+Sessegnon's third goal in five matches came in a 3–2 win over Liverpool on 6 April, a result which ended the eventual champions' 26-match unbeaten run.
+Sessegnon's winning goal in the second minute of stoppage time in a 2–1 win at Southampton took him to six goal involvements in eight matches.
+His form saw him shortlisted for April's Premier League Player of the Month award.

+After missing the opening match of the 2025–26 Premier League season through injury, Sessegnon started regularly at left back for Fulham until sustaining a hamstring strain in early December.
+During that period, he scored twice from 13 appearances.

 International career

 In 2016, Sessegnon played up an age group to represent England in the U17 Euros.
 He scored his first goal for England Under-19s against Luxembourg in a European Under-19 Championship qualifier on 10 November 2016, scoring the second goal in a 2–0 win.

 On 26 June 2017, Sessegnon was named in the final 18-man squad for the Euro U19s finals.
 He went on to score three goals, including two in a 4–1 win over Germany, finishing the tournament as joint-top scorer as England were crowned champions for the first time.
 He was subsequently included in the team of the tournament.

 Aged 17, Sessegnon made his debut for England Under-21s on 27 March 2018, starting in a 2–1 European Under-21 Championship qualifier win over Ukraine.

 On 27 May 2019, Sessegnon was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.